Tips For Cleaning Earbuds

 Earbuds and case isolated on blue background.

-Cleaning earbuds and headphones of lingering earwax and surface disinfecting aren't only good practices for hygienic reasons.
-It may improve the sound quality.
+Cleaning earbuds and headphones of lingering earwax and disinfecting surfaces are good practices for hygienic reasons, but they may also improve sound quality.

-If you use your headphones while working out, sweat can build up inside and cause them to start smelling bad.
-In addition, a buildup of earwax can clog the drivers and reduce the volume and clarity of sound.
+If you use your headphones while working out, sweat can build up inside and cause them to smell bad.
+In addition, earwax buildup can clog the drivers and reduce the volume and clarity of sound.

-Here's how to go about cleaning earbuds to protect your ears - and the sound quality.
+These tips for cleaning earbuds can help to protect your ears - and the sound quality.

-Common bacteria that can live on your earbuds include Staphylococcus that can cause a painful ear infection.
+Common bacteria that can live on your earbuds include Staphylococcus, which can cause a painful ear infection.
 Then there's all the dirt, bacteria, and other microbes you can't see that might make you sick.

 Studies have shown that headphone use increases bacterial growth inside the ear.
 Clean earbuds and headphones are just more sanitary.